 A: This is a competitive process, and not all candidates can be hired for recruit school.

-Q: If I have successfully passed the Candidate Physical Ability test (CPAT) with another jurisdiction, can I be exempted from your CPAT?
+Q: If I have successfully passed the Candidate Physical Abilities Test (CPAT) with another jurisdiction, can I be exempt from your CPAT?

-A: You may be CPAT exempted as long as you have provided valid documentation with verification that you have successfully passed CPAT with a jurisdiction licensed under the IAFF and IAFC.
-However, a valid CPAT must have been completed before the date of our scheduled CPAT test.
+A: You may be exempt from having to take our CPAT as long as you can provide valid documentation, with verification, of having successfully passed CPAT with a jurisdiction licensed under the IAFF and IAFC.
+Certificates are not valid after one year.
+Your CPAT must have been completed before the date of our scheduled CPAT Test.

 Q: I am a Firefighter in another jurisdiction.
 Do you accept lateral transfers without competition?

-A: We do not accept lateral transfers.
+A: No. We do not accept lateral transfers.
 All applicants are required to complete a competitive process.

 Q: I am in the military and want to start the process, when should I apply?

-A: We highly recommend you apply about 6-12 months prior to your end time in service.
-Our training academy will start in July, 2012.
-You will need to be available to complete all scheduled events, because failure to do so will disqualify you from the current process.
-We will work with military candidates to insure they have a fair chance to make all scheduled events in the process.
+A: We recommend you apply 6-12 months prior to your end time in service.
+You will need to be available to complete all scheduled events because failure to do so will disqualify you from the current process.
+When possible, we will make an attempt to work with military candidates to try to give them a fair chance to make all scheduled events in the process.

-Q: Do I need to be a resident of Virginia or the City of Alexandria in order to work there?
+Q: Do I need to be a resident of Virginia or the City of Alexandria in order to work for the AFD?

-Q: Do you consider applicants who have legal, drug, etc. issues in their backgrounds?
+Q: Do you consider applicants who have had legal or drug use issues in their backgrounds?

-A: We will discuss these issues with candidates on an individual basis.
-However, you will be disqualified if you are not truthful about these issues on your application form or any time during the selection process.
+A: These issues will be handled on an individual basis.
+However, you will be disqualified if you are not truthful about these issues on your application or any time during the selection process.
 We cannot hire anyone who has been convicted of a felony.
 Any recent drug use may be a disqualifier.

-Q: How do I find out if a medical condition is not allowed under National Fire Protection Association regulations?
+Q: How can I find out if a medical condition is not allowed under National Fire Protection Association regulations?

-A. You may inquire with the Fire Department Recruiting staff to clarify any questions about the medical conditions not allowed under NFPA regulations.
+A: You may inquire with the Fire Department’s Human Resource Manager to clarify any questions about the medical conditions not allowed under NFPA 1582 regulations.

-Q: I wear glasses.
-Will that disqualify me?
+Q: I wear glasses, will this disqualify me?

-Q. I currently possess an EMT or Paramedic certification.
+Q: I currently possess a Virginia EMT-I (Medic Intermediate) license or a NREMT-P (National Registered Paramedic) license.
 Does this help me in the hiring process?

-If you have any other questions about working for the Alexandria Fire Department, please e-mail Chris Thompson at firstname.lastname@example.org.
+If you have any other questions about working for the Alexandria Fire Department, please email firstname.lastname@example.org